GSTT-CIDR/organism_query/README.md

 This tool has a streamlined and containerised implementation as part of the [CIDR metagenomics library](https://gstt-cidr.github.io/network_hub/).

-**This tool is for reasearch use and service evaluation only - it has not been validated for diagnostic use**
+**This tool is for reasearch use only - it has not been validated for diagnostic use**

 ### Database dependencies
 An explicit list to build a conda env can be found in the ```./conda/``` directory.
 In short: